Would you be able to identify the symptoms of scale rot in your bearded dragon?

 What is Scale Rot In Bearded Dragons?

 Scale rot is a bacterial infection extremely harmful to your bearded dragon.
-The scale disease requires proper treatment because if left untreated, it can lead to death.
+The scale disease requires proper treatment because it can lead to death if left untreated.

 Bacteria can quickly enter your lizard’s skin through a small cut or bite they have received.

-Once the bacteria enters their system, it is much more likely to turn into an infection.
+Once the bacteria enters their system, it is more likely to turn into an infection.

 Scale rot is typically brought on by high humidity and a damp living environment.